xeon1989/Proton-X50-APK-Installer-ATLAS/Install_Your_Own_Apps.md

 # Before you start
 - This guide meant for advance user.
 - Some apps might not works on IHU, please test on your own.
+I can't answer why it's not working...
 - Strictly follow the steps.
 In case you break your IHU (although almost impossible if you adhere to the guide), I can't fix for you. :)

 # Prepare the tools